LaurenceC/SMPLcalendar/README.md

   - One-click copy to clipboard
   - Success notifications for user actions
   - Responsive layout for all screen sizes
-  - Works with any version of OneNote (including OneNote for Mac)
+  - Works with any application that accepts formatted text

 ## Setup